CTDA/systems_map/README.md

 # Connecticut Digital Archive System Maps
-These Lucene documents were prepared by Douglas Neary and Tony Molloy of the University of Connecticut.
+These Lucene documents were prepared in early 2015 by Douglas Neary and Tony Molloy of the University of Connecticut.
 The map out the systems in CTDA's production, staging and development environments.
+Version 2 of these maps were prepared by Rick Sarvas in December 2015.